zinebfadili/pinata-java-sdk/Readme.md

   JSONObject authResponse = pinata.testAuthentication('yourPinataApiKey', 'yourPinataSecretApiKey');

-  // Make sure that the result status is 200
+  // Make sure that the result status is 200 System.out.println(authResponse.getInt("status"));
-    System.out.println(authResponse.getInt("status"));
 ```
 ## Usage

-Please refer to the full list of available methods and their usage in the [Pinata JS SDK docs](https://github.com/PinataCloud/Pinata-SDK/blob/master/README.md)
+Please refer to the full list of available methods and their usage in the [Pinata-SDK documentation](https://github.com/PinataCloud/Pinata-SDK/blob/master/README.md).
 The method names are the same in camel case.

 If you have created a Pinata instance using your keys, you don't need to specify them again when calling the methods.